thomas-roos/aws-greengrass-lite/docs/spec/components/gghealthd.md

 - [gghealthd-bus-get-status-error-5] `GGL_ERR_FATAL` shall be returned in the
   event that `gghealthd` is not permitted to view a component's status.

-### list_status
+### get_health

-Retrieves the lifecycle states of all Greengrass components in the active config.
-This API is intended to be used by processes which report deployment and core device status updates.
+Measures the Core Device health status.
+This is taken by retrieving component statuses for all root components in the Greengrass config.
+If any are broken, then the device is unhealthy, else healthy.

 #### Parameters

-- [gghealthd-bus-list-status-1] All parameters shall be ignored.
+- [gghealthd-bus-get-health-1] All parameters shall be ignored.

 #### Response

-- [gghealthd-bus-list-status-resp-1] The response shall be a list where each element is a map with the response schema specified in the `get_status` response.
+- [gghealthd-bus-get-health-resp-1] The response shall be a map with the following schema:
+  - [gghealthd-bus-get-health-resp-1.1] Required key "health" shall be in the map with the value type Buffer
+  - [gghealthd-bus-get-health-resp-1.2] The allowed values for key "health" shall be "UNHEALTHY" and "HEALTHY"

 #### Errors

-- [gghealthd-bus-list-status-error-1] `GGL_ERR_NOCONN` shall be returned if
+- [gghealthd-bus-get-health-error-1] `GGL_ERR_NOCONN` shall be returned if
   gghealthd is unable to establish a connection with the orchestrator.
-- [gghealthd-bus-list-status-error-2] `GGL_ERR_FATAL` shall be returned for any
+- [gghealthd-bus-get-health-error-2] `GGL_ERR_FATAL` shall be returned for any
   `gghealthd` internal `gghealthd` error in communication with the orchestrator.
   A possible reason for this return is a mismatched orchestrator version for which `gghealthd` was not developed.
-- [gghealthd-bus-list-status-error-3] `GGL_ERR_FATAL` shall be returned in the
+- [gghealthd-bus-get-health-error-3] `GGL_ERR_FATAL` shall be returned in the
-  event that `gghealthd` is not permitted to view a component's status.
+  event that `gghealthd` is not permitted to view a root component's status.
-  - [gghealthd-bus-list-status-error-3.1] In the event of `GGL_ERR_FATAL`,
-    `gghealthd` shall still provide the response to the best of its ability.
-All components which `gghealthd` cannot examine shall be marked `BROKEN` (i.e. this will flag the Greengrass Core Device as Unhealthy).

 ### update_status